mattdabit/UsedCarsAnalysis/README.md

 My recommendation to the stakeholders would be to look at what manufacturers, vehicle types are most popular.
 In the case of this dataset, that would be Ford, Chevrolet and Toyota for manufacturers and Sedans, SUVs and Trucks/Pickups for vehicle types.
-I would also recommend to our stakeholders to stock recent models in good to excellent condition, additionally, a clean title is always preferred.
+I would also recommend to our stakeholders to stock recent models in good to excellent condition;
+additionally, a clean title is always preferred.
 Lastly, the age and mileage of the vehicle is important when it comes to sales price.
 Age and mileage are positively correlated, meaning as a car gets older, the more miles on the odometer, as more miles accrue, the price drops.